tact-lang/pitaya/docs/SPECIFICATION.md

 - 4GB memory per container
 - No disk quotas (rely on system capacity)

-Override only if needed via `container_cpu` and `container_memory` settings.
+Override only if needed via `runner.cpu_limit` and `runner.memory_limit` settings.
 Most users never touch these.

 **Cost Tracking**: Simple accumulation from Claude Code's reported costs.
 No budgets or limits are implemented.
 Users monitor costs in real time and cancel when needed.